danomatika/ofxLua/README.md

 Build Requirements
 ------------------

-To use ofxLua, first you need to download and install OpenFrameworks.
-The examples are developed against the latest release version of OpenFrameworks on <http://openframeworks.cc/download>.
+To use ofxLua, first you need to download and install openFrameworks.
+The examples are developed against the latest release version of openFrameworks on <http://openframeworks.cc/download>.

 [OF github repository](https://github.com/openframeworks/openFrameworks)